Max Homa rallies to win Fortinet Championship at Silverado - WHIZ News

 NAPA, Calif.
-(AP) — Max Homa’s decision to give up his poplar and often comical golf podcast to concentrate on his game is already paying off.
+(AP) — Max Homa’s decision to give up his popular and often comical golf podcast to concentrate on his game already is paying off.

 Homa holed out from the rough from 95 yards for eagle on the par-4 12th to start a back-nine comeback and added three birdies for a 7-under 65 and a one-stroke victory Sunday in the season-opening Fortinet Championship.